snok/install-poetry/README.md

 virtualenvs-path: {cache-dir}/virtualenvs
 ```

-If you want to make further config changes,.e.g, to change one of the `experimental` Poetry config settings,
+If you want to make further config changes - to change one of the `experimental` Poetry config settings,
-or just to make changes to the Poetry config *after* invoking the action,
+or just to make changes to the Poetry config *after* invoking the action -
 you can do so in a subsequent step, like this

 ```yaml